Murdalay/bem-core/common.docs/reference/reference.en.md

 })
 ```

-After leaving the block `local` all variables whose values were changed in the block `expressions`, acquire their original values (the values they had before the execution of the block `expressions`).
+When leaving the block `local` all variables whose values were changed in the block `expressions`, acquire their original values (the values they had before the execution of the block `expressions`).
 The variables get back their original values in the order reverse to the order of variables assignment performed in the block `expressions`.

 ***
-**NB** If a variable (an object field), that wasn't previously defined, is assigned to a value within the block `expressions`, it will exist after leaving the block 'local', but its value will be set to 'undefined`.
+**NB** If a variable (an object field), that wasn't previously defined, is assigned to a value within the block `expressions`, it will exist after leaving the block `local`, but its value will be set to `undefined`.
 ***